Zahari-V/DrivingSchoolSystem/README.md

 - CRUD operations on Driving Schools, Accounts, Courses and Student Cards

 - Registration and Authentication logic are described with comments in [DrivingSchoolSystem/Controllers/UserController.cs](https://github.com/Zahari-V/DrivingSchoolSystem/blob/master/DrivingSchoolSystem/Controllers/UserController.cs)

+## Test Application

+1.Login with ADMIN profile.

+2.Create driving school in Admin/DrivingSchool/Add.

+3.Must register manager of driving school with data which provided in adding driving school.

+4.Login with manager which you registered.

+5.You can add Account(Instructor or Student) and register with this Account.
+Also you can add Courses.

+6.With the registered Accounts you can test functionality of application.

+# !!!Application is not finished.